tschuma3/Machine-Learning-A-Z-Python-R-in-Data-Science/README.md

             -- Don't want the dissimilarity to be higher than the threshold -- Finding the Optimal Number of Clusters
             -- Finding the longest vertical line as it crosses an extended horizontal line

+Apriori Algorithm
+    -- Step 1: Set the minimum support and confidence -- Step 2: Take all the subsets in transactions having higher support than minimum support -- Step 3: Take all the rules of these subsets having higher confidence than minimum confidence -- Step 4: Sort the rules by decreasing lift